 - Lack of sidewalks: If there is no sidewalk, pedestrians are forced to walk in the vehicle right-of-way, which greatly increases their risk of being hit.
 This is typically more of a problem in rural rather than urban areas.

 If you were hit by a driver while you were walking, it is likely that you have suffered extensive injuries and accumulated significant medical expenses.
 If the driver who hit you was negligent in doing so, that driver is liable to you for the full extent of your injuries.
 Our experienced pedestrian accident attorneys at Slappey & Sadd will represent your interests and will work diligently to see that you recover the full damages you are entitled to.

 If you were hit by a driver while you were walking, you may have a claim against that driver – depending on the circumstances.
 Contact the attorneys at Slappey & Sadd for a free consultation to discuss your case by calling 404.255.6677.
-We serve the entire state of Georgia, including Richmond County, Troup County, and Whitfield County.
+The pedestrian accident attorneys at our Atlanta firm serve the entire state of Georgia, including Richmond County, Troup County, and Whitfield County.